sarthakpranesh/nnGo/readme.md

 <p>
     Currently I only have one example ( XOR example ) implemented using this library and only one activation function supported.
     I would love if anyone of you can help me by implementing more examples or define different activation functions in this Toy library.
-Also looking for improving the existing code quality ( I am still young with GO :( ).
+Also looking for improving the existing code quality.
 </p>